tensorflow/docs/site/en/api_docs/python/tf/contrib/data/bucket_by_sequence_length.md

     <a href="../../../tf/data/Dataset#padded_batch"><code>tf.data.Dataset.padded_batch</code></a>.
 Defaults to padding with 0.
 * <b>`pad_to_bucket_boundary`</b>: bool, if `False`, will pad dimensions with unknown size to maximum length in batch.
-If `True`, will pad dimensions with unknown size to bucket boundary, and caller must ensure that the source `Dataset` does not contain any elements with length longer than `max(bucket_boundaries)`.
+If `True`, will pad dimensions with unknown size to bucket boundary minus 1 (i.e., the maximum length in each bucket), and caller must ensure that the source `Dataset` does not contain any elements with length longer than `max(bucket_boundaries)`.

 #### Returns: